syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.subProcess.events `array`
 {:#members:nodes-subprocess-events}

-Defines the collection of events that need to be appended witha BPMN Sub-Process
+Defines the collection of events that need to be appended with BPMN Sub-Process

 #### Default Value: